Wed 24 July 2024

 So far, we've learned that systemd has a comprehensive integration test suite.
 However, it had a range of problems, and STF funding provided an excellent opportunity to fix them.

 Before the project began, Codethink collaborated with systemd and STF to create a plan to overhaul the test suite completely.
 The plan was presented in a milestone format to clarify to all parties what was intended to be delivered and when.
-This is covered in part 2 (coming soon), which also includes a deep dive into the architecture of the new integration test suite.
+This is covered in Part 2, which also includes a deep dive into the architecture of the new integration test suite.

 What is the Sovereign Tech Fund?